meatware/system_architecture/README.md

 Various consumers could feed in the names of what they had created into the remote module so that alerts would be (re)provisioned for that resource every time it was (re)deployed.

 I also created an alert client that could send alerts to any arbitrary MS Teams channel.
-The client also created a graph depicting the error that triggered teh alert via the `GetMetricWidgetImage` API
+The client also created a graph depicting the error that triggered the alert via the `GetMetricWidgetImage` API

 ![rk-alerter](./docs/rk_sqs_alerter.drawio.png)